A Selected Chronological Bibliography of Biology and Medicine

 would turn alcoholic solutions of guaiac resin a blue color.
 The agent

-responsible for this change was found to be water-soluble and thermolabile (1454; 1455).
-This represents an early account of
+responsible for this change was found to be water-soluble and thermolabile (1477; 1478).
+This

 Joseph Louis Gay-Lussac (FR) found that grape juice preserved for